lumitdreiu/website/content/authors/admin/_index.md

   - course: PhD in Psychology
     institution: University of Konstanz
     year: 2017
-  - course: BSc in Psychology
+  - course: BSc with Distinction in Psychology
     institution: University of Konstanz
     year: 2013